 In between the two bedrooms is a linen closet we use for all of our towels, linens, and personal care products.
 I have organized the open bins by broad category to make it easy to find first-aid and medicine, nail care, travel, and back-up products, and extra sheets (one for each bed) since I have yet to master the art of properly folding bottom sheets.

 Next up, we have our one tiny full bathroom.
 We remodeled the bathroom to brighten it up, but it’s still quite cramped for all four of us to navigate (and I do dream of one day having my own spacious bathroom!).

 Our only storage consists of the two drawers beneath the sink.
 These drawers hold our toothbrushes, extra toilet paper, and every day products.

 We share body wash, shampoo and conditioner so we can keep the products in our shower to the bare minimum.

 The last space on the tour is our office which used to be our guest room.
 We recently removed the guest bed to make room for a work space built for two and a cozy love seat for reading and relaxing.

 This space used to be a sun porch.
 Its small and bright and one of my favorite places to work, write, and relax.

 Whew.
 We did it!
-I truly love our home, and I feel like it’s the perfect size for our little clan.
+I truly love our home, and I feel like it’s the perfect size for our family.
 Most of all, I’m proud to have created a space that supports our values.
-The comfortable living spaces were designed to make it easy to host and entertain on a moment’s notice, and the minimalist aesthetic enables us to rent our home out when we travel.
+The comfortable living spaces were designed to make it easy to host and entertain on a moment’s notice, and the minimalist aesthetic enables us to rent our home out easily when we travel.

 We’re currently finishing up a big exterior makeover which I’ll be sharing right here very soon.
 Stay tuned!
 Xx